cronuseo/cronuseo/README.md

 * ``` curl -LJO https://raw.githubusercontent.com/shashimalcse/cronuseo/HEAD/docker-compose-db.yml | curl -LJO https://raw.githubusercontent.com/shashimalcse/cronuseo/HEAD/docker-compose.yml ```
 * Prepare a [mongodb](https://hub.docker.com/_/mongo) instance ``` docker compose -f docker-compose-database.yml up```
-* Make sure to update the necessary configuration in the `config/local.yml` file, and don't forget to replace the jwks endpoint with the ones provided by your own identity provider. (only tested with [asgardeo](https://wso2.com/asgardeo/))
+* Make sure to update the necessary configuration in the `config/local.yml` file, and don't forget to replace the jwks endpoint with the ones provided by your own identity provider and admin user identifier which is sub claim value of the jwt token (user ID). (only tested with [asgardeo](https://wso2.com/asgardeo/))
 * Start management server and check server (Policy Decision Point) ``` docker compose up --build```

 ## How to implement RBAC using cronuseo